cobrateam/splinter/docs/cookies.rst

 Delete a cookie
 ---------------

-For delete a cookie use the delete method:
+For delete one or more cookies use the delete method:

 .. highlight:: python

 ::

     browser.cookies.delete('mwahahahaha')
+    browser.cookies.delete('whatever', 'wherever')

 Delete all cookies
 ------------------